Key Takeaways

 Best for Comparing Multiple Carriers

 Simply Business ranks fourth, with high scores for customer experience and coverage options.
-It operates as a marketplace rather than a direct insurer, connecting Mississippi businesses with multiple carriers.
-Buyers can compare quotes side by side, though some reviews mention confusion about which carrier issues the policy.
-The purchase process ranks second, but policy management and claims depend on the selected carrier, so service quality varies after purchase.
+It's a marketplace, not a direct insurer, connecting Mississippi businesses with multiple carriers for side-by-side quote comparisons.
+Some reviews note confusion about which carrier issues the policy.
+The purchase process ranks second, but policy management and claims handling after purchase depend on the selected carrier, so service quality varies.

 A single application opens access to multiple carriers, giving buyers more choice than single-provider options and placing it fourth for coverage flexibility.
 Sublimits for rented premises range from $100,000 to $300,000, depending on the carrier, and some partners include endorsements such as liquor liability.
 Rates are not the lowest on average, but certain industries still see savings, including food and beverage businesses (26%), retail operations (21%) and beauty and wellness services (11%).